ibm-cloud-docs/account/update-private.md

   If you don't see what you're expecting in the console based on your permissions, try refreshing your session by going to https://cloud.ibm.com/login.
   {: tip}

-## Update an existing version by using the console
+## Updating software by using the console
 {: #update-editor-offering}

-When you make specific updates to a software product, such as updating the readme or adding a category, you're required to validate and republish it.
+When you make specific updates to your software, such as updating the readme or adding a category, you're required to validate and republish it.
 Alternatively, you can create a draft of an existing version, update it, and publish the changes immediately.

 1. Go to **Manage** > **Catalogs** > **Private catalogs**, and select **My first catalog** from the list of private catalogs.
-1. Click the apache-two-instances product.
+1. Click **apache-two-instances**.
-1. Click **Create a draft version to make changes and then publish again** that's displayed in the notification.
+1. Click **Create a draft version to make changes and then publish again** in the notification that's displayed on the page.
 1. Click the Edit readme tab.
 1. Click the **Edit** icon ![Edit icon](../icons/icon_write.svg), add `This is my updated readme` on a new line, and click **Update** to save your changes.
 1. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg), and select **Merge changes** to publish the updated version to your account.